VonRage/acode-github-setup/README.md

    - <img src="./images/step-3.png" width="100" align="middle" alt="Image walkthrough of above step">
 5. Scroll down until you see "New SSH key" in a green button and click it
 	- <img src="./images/step-4.png" width="100" align="middle" alt="Image walkthrough of above step">
-6. Scroll down to enter title and key of the New SSH key that you previously made
+6. Scroll down to enter title and key of the New SSH key that you previously made (`cat /root/.ssh/id_ed25519.pub` if you don't have it in your clipboard anymore)
 	- For title, I usually go with `<username-on-computer>@<computer-name>`
-	- Since Acode runs in sandboxed root in an app, I just put `acode@<phone-name>`
+	- Since Acode runs as sandboxed root in an app, I just put `acode@<phone-name>`
 7. Once the title is in and the key is copied over, click the green "Add SSH key" button at the bottom of the page
 	- <img src="./images/step-5.png" width="100" align="middle" alt="Image walkthrough of above step">